Correlation distances in social networks: Application

 \subsection{Influence}

 We turn our attention to correlations at a distance for these 16 social networks.
-In table~\ref{tab:correl} the correlations for pairs of nodes separated up to an edge distance of $d=3$ are displayed.
-For $d=1$, the number of pairs of nodes $n_{\rm{pairs}}(d)$, and $r(d)$, simply correspond to the number of edges and the traditional assortativity of the network, respectively.
+In Table~\ref{tab:correl} the correlations for pairs of nodes separated up to an edge distance of $d=3$ are displayed.
+For $d=1$, the number of pairs of nodes $n_{\rm{pairs}}(d)$, and $r_d$, simply correspond to the number of edges and the traditional assortativity of the network, respectively.
 As $d$ increases, the number of pairs increases rapidly.
-For most networks, $r(d)$ decreases beyond a distance of $d = 1$, and tends to fluctuate about $r(d) = 0$ for values of $d$ near the average path length $\ell$.
-None of the networks have positive correlations at $d=3$, and only two networks have $r(2)>0$.
+For most networks, $r_d$ decreases beyond a distance of $d = 1$, and tends to fluctuate about $r_d = 0$ for values of $d$ near the average path length $\ell$.
+None of the networks have positive correlations at $d=3$, and only two networks have $r_2>0$.

-In Fig.~\ref{fig:correlations}~(a), $r(d)$ is plotted as a function of $d$ for two of the larger assortative networks, namely the PGP web of trust and Facebook networks.
+In Figure~\ref{fig:correlations}~(a), $r_d$ is plotted versus $d$ for two of the larger assortative networks, namely the PGP web of trust and Facebook networks.
 In each case, the networks are assortative at $d = 1$, with $r_k$ decreasing until $d = 4$, by which point they are disassortative.
 Beyond $d = 4$, values of $r_k$ plateau below zero.
-In these networks, users distance $d = 3$ apart are unlikely to have similar degrees.
+In these networks, users which are a distance of $d = 3$ apart are unlikely to have similar degrees.
 This is not an unexpected result; as shown in Ref.~\cite{Newman_ego}, an individual's friends are not representative of a social network, instead they are a biased population.
 Similarly, that reference shows high degree nodes have a disproportionately large effect on networks at a distance of $d=2$.
 This effect seems to increase with $d$, implying that as distances increase, people become more dissimilar.

-This method is quite different to the degrees of influence observed by Refs.~\cite{C+F2007,C+F2009}.
-There, the authors study social networks evolving in time, and focus on correlations between node attributes besides degree, such as obesity and happiness.
-In contrast, we focus on degree correlations, on networks that have either been aggregated in time, or extracted at a snapshot in time.
-One exception, however, is the condensed matter \textit{arXiv} network, which we examine over multiple time periods; 1995-1999, 1995-2003 and 1995-2005~\cite{Newman2001}.
-Fig.~\ref{fig:correlations}~(b) shows the degree-correlations $r$ as a function of distance $d$ for these time periods.
-They each have positive values of $r$ for $d = 1$, which become negative as as $d$ increases.
-Note that we have adopted the subscript $k$ to distinguish degree correlations from correlations in the number of scientific papers, which we study in the next figure.